Turta-io/RCDriverHAT/Libraries/Python/ReadMe.md

 The package installer installs other libraries required for RC Driver HAT's operation.
 * We're using 'SMBus' for I2C communication.
 To install it manually, type 'sudo pip3 install smbus' to the terminal.
 * We're using 'spidev' for SPI communication.
 To install it manually, type 'sudo pip3 install spidev' to the terminal.
+* We're using 'RPi.GPIO' for GPIO access.
+To install it manually, type 'pip3 install RPi.GPIO' to the terminal.
 * We're using Python 3 for the libraries and samples.

 ## Documentation